Free Initial Assessment

 Cohabitation agreement FAQs

 The cost varies depending upon individual circumstances.
-For example, a simple agreement that sets out who will take responsibility for mortgage repayments will cost less than an agreement that sets out complex financial arrangements.
+For example, a simple agreement that sets out responsibility for mortgage repayments will cost less than an agreement that sets out complex financial arrangements.
+Both parties should consult an independent solicitor to protect their interests.
+One solicitor will draft and sign the agreement.
+A cohabitation agreement costs £700-£4,000, but court disputes can cost tens of thousands.

-For a free estimate based on your circumstances, please contact our solicitors on 0808 304 7471.
+For a free estimate based on your circumstances, please contact our solicitors.

 A cohabitation agreement can be modified at any time, but only with the consent of both parties.
-Changes can be made by entering into a new cohabitation agreement or by amending the terms of the existing cohabitation agreement.
+Changes can be made by entering into a new cohabitation agreement or by amending the existing cohabitation agreement’s terms.

-It is a good idea to keep your agreement under review to make sure it reflects any changes in life such as the birth of children, serious illness, or a significant change in financial circumstances.
+It is advisable to regularly review your agreement to make sure it reflects any changes in life such as the birth of children, serious illness, or a significant change in financial circumstances.

-You can draw up your own agreement but there are several reasons why it is better to instruct a solicitor.
+You can draw up your own agreement but there are several reasons why it is better to instruct a cohabitation agreement solicitor.

 There are two ways to own a property with your partner: